google-github-actions/actions-utils/docs/modules/kv.md

 ▸ **parseKVString**(`input`): [`KVPair`](kv.md#kvpair)

-parseKVString parses a string of the format "KEY1=VALUE1,KEY2=VALUE2".
-Keys or values that contain a comma must be escaped with a backslash ("\,").
+parseKVString parses a string of the format "KEY1=VALUE1,KEY2=VALUE2" or "KEY1=VALUE1\nKEY2=VALUE2".
+Keys or values that contain a separator must be escaped with a backslash ("\,", "\\n").
 All leading and trailing whitespace is trimmed.

 #### Parameters